centerionware/vibercoder/BUILD_NATIVE.md

 ## Part 1: Android (APK)

-This guide walks you through compiling the VibeCode web app into a native Android APK using Capacitor.
+This guide walks you through compiling the AIDE web app into a native Android APK using Capacitor.

 ### Prerequisites